maximemoreillon/kubernetes-manifests/speedtest-tracker/README.md

 # SpeedTest-Tracker

-Please configure the DNS section of the pod according to your needs:
+Please configure the DNS section of the pod specification according to your needs:

 ```yml
 dnsConfig: